EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalGrantManager.md

 - Be an ambassador of ECF and promotes ECF to the broader Ethereum developer community

-## requirements
+## Requirements

 - Passionate about blockchain and Ethereum technology
 - A team player, able to collaborate with a diverse group of stakeholders
 - Have a deep understanding of the critical technical challenges in the current Ethereum ecosystem
-- Have a deep technical understanding of how Ethereum and its various scalability solutions
+- Have a deep technical understanding of how Ethereum and its various scalability solutions work
-- Familiar with various developer tooling for Dapp development
+- Familiar with various developer tooling for DApp development
 - The ability to evaluate technical proposals and their feasibility in the blockchain domain
 - Deep involvement and wide network in the Ethereum developer community

-## compensation
+## Compensation
 $150k-$200k